realvjy/coolshapes-react/README.md

 | `misc`        | 11        |
 | `number`      | 10        |

-**Note:** If you're importing directly as component, the name must be in Title case.
-And the category type it will be lowercase.
+**Note:** When importing the components the name would be capitalized, but when passing as prop, the name would be lower case

 ### Others
-There are `cjs`, `umd` and `es` included in bundled versions of the module,
+There are `cjs`, `umd` and `es` included in bundled version of the module,

 #### cjs